CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/run-vm/run_cmaq_c6a.48xlarge.md

 ln -s /shared/data/2018_12NE3 .
 ```

-### Edit the 12US3 Benchmark run script to use the gcc compiler and to output all species to CONC output file.
+### Edit the 12US3 Benchmark run script

+Verify that it uses the gcc compiler and to output all species to CONC output file.

 `cd /shared/build/openmpi_gcc/CMAQ_v54+/CCTM/scripts/`